 Sadly, many sexual abuse and assault survivors experience the Second Wound when they disclose to their families: a combination of disbelief, minimization, shaming, victim-blaming, silencing, and ostracism by one’s own family.

 It’s okay to keep your distance from toxic people

 Staying away from dysfunctional family relationships can be a healthy choice and an important step in the healing process.
 Some survivors choose to go no contact when they decide that family attitudes and behaviors are so toxic they can no longer keep certain family members in their lives or allow them to be near their children.
-Sometimes, a break from family members may not be permanent but is often needed to work on healing but a permanent cutoff may not be necessary.
-The key is to make the choice that feels right for you, regardless of criticisms that may come your way.
+Sometimes, a break from family members may not be permanent but is often needed to work on healing.
+For others, setting and keeping firm boundaries is the only healthy choice.

-This time | Sadly, many sexual abuse and assault survivors experience the Second Wound when they disclose to their families: a combination of disbelief, minimization, shaming, victim-blaming, silencing, and ostracism by one’s own family.

-It’s okay to keep your distance from toxic people

-Staying away from dysfunctional family relationships can be a healthy choice and an important step in the healing process.
-Some survivors choose to go no contact when they decide that family attitudes and behaviors are so toxic they can no longer keep certain family members in their lives or allow them to be near their children.
-Sometimes, a break from family members may not be permanent but is often needed to work on healing but a permanent cutoff may not be necessary.
 The key is to make the choice that feels right for you, regardless of criticisms that may come your way.